Supplier Files 4 Lawsuits Against Baltic Shipyard Over Delayed Payments for Metal for Project 22220 Icebreakers

 Icebreaker "Arktika" Project 22220

 Details are known for one of the lawsuits.
-In particular, the contract signed in March 2024 between "RMI-Stal" and the Baltic Shipyard stipulated the supply of a batch of copper cathodes.
+In particular, the contract signed in March 2024 between "RMI-Stal" and the Baltic Shipyard provided for the supply of a batch of copper cathodes.
 The contract amount was 246.6 million rubles.

 The shipbuilding company paid only 180.3 million rubles for the received metal.
 The management of Acron's "daughter" planned to recover the balance of 66.3 million rubles from the plant, as well as 10.6 million rubles in penalties and 4 million rubles in interest.

 However, after the start of the trial, the Baltic Shipyard paid the remaining 66.3 million rubles.
-As a result, the judge only recovered the penalty from the shipyard and refused to recover interest.
-The court decision was published on October 2 and has not yet entered into force.
+As a result, the judge only recovered the penalty from the shipyard, and refused to recover the interest.
+The court decision was published on October 2, and it has not yet entered into legal force.

-The penalty itself is a financial sanction for violation of an obligation, and therefore the accrual of interest leads to non-compliance with the principle of proportionality of responsibility to the consequences of the violation of the obligation.
+The penalty itself is a financial sanction for violation of an obligation, in connection with which the accrual of interest leads to non-compliance with the principle of proportionality of responsibility to the consequences of the violation of the obligation.

 Excerpt from the court decision